 - You must notify the site if you will be absent from your placement.
 Please let the site know you will be absent ASAP.

 - Proper dress is required.
 Please use your discretion - this should be looked at as a job site.
 Remember, you will be viewed as a role model to many of the young children!

 - If you need transportation to your site, you will typically be scheduled to leave 30 minutes prior to the start of your placement.

-- Although we primarily serve the school districts in the immediately surrounding area (Niagara Falls, Niagara-Wheatfield and Lewiston-Porter), opportunities for field experience exist throughout Western New York.
-Commuting students can arrange for a field placement closer to their home if they like.
-These students should come to the Learn and Serve Niagara Office to secure the proper paperwork for a "private placement."
+- Although we primarily serve the school districts in the immediate surrounding area (Niagara Falls, Niagara-Wheatfield and Lewiston-Porter), opportunities for field experience exist throughout Western New York.
+Commuting students can arrange for a field placement closer to their home if they wish.
+These students should go to the Teacher Education Office to secure the proper paperwork for a "private placement."
 It is the student’s responsibility to ensure that their private placement meets all course/program requirements.
-Students setting up a private placement must still submit a Learn & Serve application.